MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 :::image type="content" source="media/cluster/create-cluster-network-controller.png" alt-text="Create cluster wizard - SDN Network Controller" lightbox="media/cluster/create-cluster-network-controller.png":::

 1. Select **Next: SDN**.
 1. Under **Host**, enter a name for the Network Controller.
-This is the DNS name used by management clients to communicate with the Network Controller.
+This is the DNS name used by management clients (such as Windows Admin Center) to communicate with the Network Controller.
 1. Specify a path to the Azure Stack HCI VHD file.
 Use **Browse** to find it quicker.
 1. Specify the number of VMs to be dedicated for Network Controller.
 At least three VMS are recommended for high availability.
 1. Under **Network**, enter the VLAN ID of the management network.
 Network Controller needs connectivity to the same management network as the hosts to communicate and configure the hosts.